 Starbucks names Mellody Hobson board chair

-REUTERS: Coffee chain Starbucks Corp on Wednesday named Vice Chair Mellody Hobson as head if its board, making her the only African American woman to chair a Fortune 500 company.
+REUTERS -Coffee chain Starbucks Corp on Wednesday named Vice Chair Mellody Hobson as head of its board, making her the only African American woman to chair a Fortune 500 company.

 She will replace Myron Ullman III, who is retiring in March.